Greece aims to meet all debt obligations, Varoufakis says

 Greece is due to pay about 1.5 billion euros to the IMF in June in four installments.

-Varoufakis also said he "firmly opposed" the privatization of the country's dominant power utility PPC (DEHr.AT) which the leftist government halted soon after taking power in January.
+Varoufakis also said he "firmly opposed" the privatisation of the country's dominant power utility PPC (DEHr.AT) which the leftist government halted soon after taking power in January.

 (Reporting by Karolina Tagaris, George Georgiopoulos and Lefteris Papadimas)